fshowalter/movielog-archive/reviews/friday-the-13th-part-vii-the-new-blood-1988.md

 Okay, so the masses were right.
 This is an awful movie.
 Sitting through it was a chore.
 Like the song says, sometimes bad is bad.
 Lesson learned.

 But let's look on the bright side.
 Zombie Jason looks great.
-He's a big hulking monster.
-This entry also sees Jason make use of power tools[^5].
+He's a big hulking monster who like power tools[^5].

 That's it for the bright side.